-Securities Fraud Lawyer / SEC Defense Attorney
+Securities Fraud and SEC Defense Lawyer

 While most people know the Securities and Exchange Commission (SEC) as the federal agency responsible for regulating the public securities market in the United States, the SEC conducts law enforcement activities as well.
 In particular, its Enforcement Division investigates and prosecutes companies and individuals for a broad range of offenses, and has the authority to seek penalties in administrative, civil, and criminal proceedings.

-Regardless of the nature of the investigation, if your company or you personally are being targeted by the SEC, you need defend yourself.
+Regardless of the nature of the investigation, if your company or you personally are being targeted by the SEC, you need to defend yourself.
 The penalties for violating the Securities and Exchange Act of 1934, the Dodd-Frank Act, the Foreign Corrupt Practices Act (FCPA), and other statutes falling within the SEC’s enforcement jurisdiction can be substantial, and criminal prosecution by the U.S. Department of Justice (DOJ) can lead to long-term imprisonment.
-The SEC routinely issues litigation releases announcing civil charges and sentences against company executives, investment advisors, scam artists, and other individuals, and DOJ press releases regularly tout criminal enforcement efforts in the securities field.
+The SEC routinely issues litigation releases announcing civil charges, securities litigation, and sentences against company executives, investment advisors, scam artists, and other individuals, and DOJ press releases regularly tout criminal enforcement efforts in the securities field.

 Proven Securities Fraud Lawyers for Serious Matters

-At Oberheiden, P.C., our proven federal defense lawyers provide skilled legal representation for SEC fraud enforcement matters.
+At Oberheiden, P.C., our proven federal securities defense lawyers provide skilled legal representation for securities fraud enforcement matters.
 Our practice is nationwide in scope, and our career defense attorneys and former DOJ white-collar prosecutors have collectively handled thousands of federal cases at all stages – from investigation through appeal.
 If the SEC is targeting you or your company for administrative or civil enforcement, or if the SEC is working with the DOJ to pursue criminal securities fraud charges, we can use our experience to protect you.
-Learn more.

-SEC Fraud Enforcement: Five Core Principles and a “Diverse Mix” of Enforcement Activity
+Securities Fraud Enforcement: Five Core Principles and a “Diverse Mix” of Enforcement Activity

-In a press release announcing the publication of the SEC Enforcement Division’s 2019 Annual Report, the SEC confirmed that it is continuing to target its fraud enforcement efforts based on five core principles.
+In a press release announcing the publication of the SEC Enforcement Division’s 2019 Annual Report, the SEC confirmed that it is continuing to target its securities fraud enforcement efforts based on five core principles.
 These five core principles are: